Unique Design

 Unique Hawaiian Design Features

 Early European explorers described the Hawaiian canoe as lacking the ornamentation that was common in the canoes of the South Pacific.
-They marveled at the workmanship on the Hawaiian canoes describing them to "rival the best wood workers of Europe".
-Below are the unique characteristics that distinguish the Hawaiian canoe from other Pacific Island canoes.
-While each characteristic is not neccessarily in and of itself unique to Hawaii, collectively they create a design found nowhere else.
+They marveled at the workmanship on the Hawaiian canoes, describing them to "rival the best wood workers of Europe".

 Ka'ele: The Hull

-The traditional hull was made of one piece hollowed out from a large log.
-The Hull is U shaped lacking any real keel.
+The traditional hull was made of one piece, hollowed out from a large log.
+The Hull is U-shaped, lacking any real keel.
 The bow and stern are tapered, narrow and generally rounded.
 The hull is widest just to the rear of the center of the hull.
 There is frequently a bulge in the lower section of the hull giving the hull a calabash shape.
 The rounded hull is designed to glide over rough choppy seas and for launching and landing through breaking surf.

 The Mua (bow) and Hope (stern) of all canoes were covered over with a finely carved end piece called the Kupe.
 The Kupe prevents water from spilling into the hull of the canoe while underway.
-The end of the Kupe is finished with an up turned end called the Manu.
+The end of the Kupe is finished with an upturned end called the Manu.
 The Manu is designed to break through on coming waves and allow the canoe to rise up and out of rough seas.

 Kupe: Bow and Stern End Covers